jeremyButtler/find--Co-infections/updates.md

    - Changed the limb size from an long to an integer, so that the sum of the big number could be stored in a long and used for hashing and comparisions.
+2. Unresolved issues with fqGetIds:
+   - fqGetIds does not know the difference between 186:235 and 18:6235.
+     This could be fixed by setting ":" to 17, but will increase the memory usage for Illumina data and may increase time.
+   - fqGetIds may have a hard time handling Illumina fastq files that are merged together (one file containing multiple fastq files from different sequencers).